scomup/MathematicalRobotics/docs/preintegration.md

 ### Our problem
 Suppose we know the state of the robot at time i and j, as well as the IMU measurements between the 2 time points.
 We can then obtain the following imu constraints.
 $$
-r = F(s_i,\zeta)\ominus s_j
+r = F(s_i,\zeta, b)\ominus s_j
 $$
 We can build the optimization problem subject to the above constraints
 * navigation state is combined by attitude $\theta_{nb}$, position $p_n$ and velocity $v_n$.
 * $\zeta$ is the preintegration imu measurement.
+* $b$ is the IMU bias.

 ### PIM (preintegration measurement)
-For the convenience, we integrate all the IMU measurements first, without considering the state of the robot and the gravity.
+For the convenience, we integrate all the IMU measurements first, without considering the state of the bias and the gravity.
 $$
 \zeta = (\theta, p ,v)
 $$